insaneamogh/PracticingML/README.md

                 return getMeetingNoteActionReviewDetails({ taskId: this.recordId });
             })
             .then(async result => {
+                if (!result) return; // Skip if no result from previous step

                 if (result && result.length > 0) {
                     this.actionReviews = await Promise.all(result.map(async ar => ({
                         ...ar,